Failure Analysis and Reliability Challenges for Advanced Semiconductor Technologies

 - Reliability Fundamentals: This section will cover the basics of failure modes vs. failure mechanisms, requirements for sample sizes, concepts such as confidence limits, the Weibull distribution as a means to identify contributions from different failure mechanisms as well as extrapolating to low ppm failure rates, and foundational parameters for determining and maintaining process control.

 - Adhesion Tests and Characterization: Many of the package reliability failure mechanisms encountered result from a loss of adhesion.
-Practical adhesion test techniques will be described to enable early screening of materials.
+Practical adhesion test techniques will be describe to enable early screening of materials.

 - Reliability Tests and Standards: Test procedures for accelerating failures will be covered.
 Both industry standard tests and new, more highly accelerated test methods will be discussed.
 The goal, as always, is to accelerate mechanisms that will be found in the field while not creating any new or artificial mechanisms.